-What Is a Good Operating Profit Margin for Business?
+What Is A Good Operating Profit Margin?
+The 2025 Answer

 A good operating profit margin (also known as operating margin or operating profit percentage or operating income margin) typically falls between 10% and 20%.
 A 10% margin is generally considered average, 15–20% is strong, and anything above that is excellent.